Jojie Alcantara

 As a photographer, she has bagged awards and is a Getty Images contributor.
 She writes a column in two newspapers, contributes to travel and airline magazines, and coffee table books.
 She is a 3-time Pacific Asia Travel Association (PATA) Gold Awards nominee in two categories, Travel Journalism and Heritage and Culture.

-This artist writes about her solo adventures, organizes charity events, launches photo exhibits, watches horror films at midnight, hosts TV specials, teaches photography and creative writing workshops.
-Apart from travel, her other therapy is music and the arts.
+This artist writes about her solo adventures, organizes charity events, launches photo exhibits, watches paranormal films at midnight, hosts TV specials, teaches photography and creative writing workshops.

-In 2013, she received an award by the City Government of Davao for her significant contribution as an influencer in the social media scene.
+In 2013, she received an award by the City Government of Davao for her significant contribution as a social media influencer.